dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ### Bind Reactor

-Here are the function which binded with FruitViewReactor.
+Here are the function which is binded with FruitViewReactor.

 Each button IB is tapped by RxSwift, and sends transformed event which is 'reactor action' to the binded RruitViewReactor.